The Domestic Relations Office Administration is comprised of the

 Today, Family Court Services has a staff of thirteen full time caseworkers (all licensed social workers), two-part-time caseworkers, a Director, an Assistant Director, a Visitation Services Coordinator, and four support staff.
 There is no longer a foster home, but the visitation center has grown and oversees visits and exchanges for hundreds of families a year.
 They still provide custody evaluations and other services the courts require and were the first to develop the concept of access coordination, wherein parents meet at the beginning of litigation with a caseworker to try and work out their own agreement regarding time with the children, rather than relying on the court to do so.
 The program has been immensely successful, eventually adopted by other Family Court Services in the State and, also, eventually becoming codified in the Texas Family Code.

-A Child Support Office was established by the Tarrant County District Clerk in the 1940’s (we have child support payment records back to 1948) and originally had only two employees.
-Child Support was under the supervision of the Juvenile Probation Department and was located in the Civil Courts Building (now demolished) where the family law courts were located.
-When the Domestic Relations Office was established in 1983, the Child Support Office, along with Family Court Services, was removed from Juvenile Probation and placed under the administration of the Domestic Relations Office.
-At that time, the primary function of the Child Support Office and its 15 employees was to collect court ordered child support payments, disburse payments to the persons entitled to receive them for the benefit of the child, and to make and keep records of payments and disbursements.
-This remained the primary function of the child support office through 1999.
+Child Support Services was established by the Tarrant County District Clerk in the 1940’s (we have child support payment records back to 1948) and originally had only two employees.
+Child Support Services was under the supervision of the Juvenile Probation Department and was located in the Civil Courts Building (now demolished) where the family law courts were located.
+When the Domestic Relations Office was established in 1983, Child Support Services, along with Family Court Services, was removed from Juvenile Probation and placed under the administration of the Domestic Relations Office.
+At that time, the primary function of the Child Support Services and its 15 employees was to collect court ordered child support payments, disburse payments to the persons entitled to receive them for the benefit of the child, and to make and keep records of payments and disbursements.
+This remained the primary function of Child Support Services through 1999.

-Today, the Child Support Office consists of an administrative team of six, a customer service team of ten, a new accounts and financial accounting team of nine, and a collections and enforcement team of nine.
+Today, Child Support Services consists of an administrative team of six, a customer service team of ten, a new accounts and financial accounting team of nine, and a collections and enforcement team of nine.

-In 1983, when the Domestic Relations Office (DRO) was established, Child Support and Family Court Services were removed from Juvenile Probation and placed with the Domestic Relations Office and a Legal Enforcement division was initiated.
-At that time, now Texas Supreme Court Justice Debra H. Lehrmann served as Assistant Director/Attorney for the new Legal Enforcement division.
+In 1983, when the Domestic Relations Office (DRO) was established, Child Support Services and Family Court Services were removed from Juvenile Probation and placed with the Domestic Relations Office and a Legal Support Services division was initiated.
+At that time, now Texas Supreme Court Justice Debra H. Lehrmann served as Assistant Director/Attorney for the new Legal Support Services division.
 Her boss at the time, Norris Branham, would later become Executive Director of the Domestic Relations office and would serve for over twenty years and oversee some of the most dramatic changes to the Domestic Relations Office.

-Today, Legal Enforcement consists of a Director/Attorney, Assistant Director/Attorney, two staff attorneys, an office manager, two legal secretaries, six legal support officers, and two clerks.
+Today, Legal Support Services consists of a Director/Attorney, Assistant Director/Attorney, two staff attorneys, one legal secretary, seven legal support officers, and two clerks.

 In 1981, Tarrant County Adult Probation initiated a special child support probation program to oversee probation of people who were found in contempt of court for failure to pay child support.
 The program was named Restitution Enforcement and staffed with one probation officer and one clerical position.